Mathias Kindlinger: Murder of Margarete Mautner

 Using the inheritance from his deceased wives, Kindlinger frequently posted marriage proposals in lonely hearts ads, where he presented himself as a "retired civil servant in need of love".
-One such advertisement attracted the attention of Margarete Mautner, owner of the first enamelling factory in the Waldviertel region, whom answered his proposal.
+One such advertisement attracted the attention of Margarete Mautner, owner of the first enamelling factory in the Waldviertel region, who answered his proposal.
 The couple married in Schrems in 1955, and through his marriage with Mautner, Kindlinger became the factory's manager.

 The marriage proved to be troubled, as Kindlinger continued to correspond with a variety of women from around the country, sending them love letters.
 At one point, it was also claimed that he had bragged about a molesting a teenage girl, but this was never conclusively proven.
 Tragedy struck on April 29, 1961, when Hans Verhunc, Mautner's brother, decided to visit the spouses at their home in Schrems, only to find both of them tied up their beds.
 Kindlinger appeared to be still alive, but his sister had evidently been strangled to death.
 In the subsequent police investigation, Kindlinger claimed that they had been robbed and in the process, the robbers had tied them to the bed, accidentally causing his wife to suffocate to death.
 This explanation proved inconsistent, as an analysis of the crime scene indicated that there had no apparent struggle and Margarete had been tied up willingly.
 Due to this, Kindlinger was arrested on charges of murder and remanded to the local prison to await trial.